yamiefun/Information-Security-HW1/README.md

 # Information Security HW 1
-Assignment 1 for Department of Information Management and Finance, NCTU.
+This repository is the assignment 1 for Department of Information Management and Finance, NCTU.

 ## Introduction
 This assignment includes two major parts.